 A QR Code that prints well, scans well!
-Simple mistakes in printing QR code can keep your customers from being able to scan it properly.
+Simple mistakes in printing QR codes can keep your customers from being able to scan it properly.
 What are the things you should keep in mind before printing a QR code, so it functions flawlessly?
 Chimp has a few tips!

 Things to keep in mind while printing QR code

 One of the primary things in printing or sharing a QR code is the size.
 Larger QR codes have higher visibility and more chances of being identified from a distance.
 Smaller QR codes, on the other hand, can often go unnoticed and unscanned.
 It is advisable not to have small QR codes unless the size of the merchandise you are printing is tiny.
 A code should measure at least 1*1 inch on visiting cards or flyers.
 If you are unsure, always choose a few sizes bigger for printing a QR code.
 The smaller the code, the closer the scanner will have to be to the product.

 Call To Action

 Your target customers may see your code, but they also need to know what they are scanning it for.
 You can add a call to action above, below, or around the QR code, which communicates the purpose of scanning.
 Adding a simple ‘Scan to avail the offer’ or ‘Scan to visit our website’ before printing a QR code tells the user what to expect.

 You may have beginners scanning your QR code, so it is helpful to mention the instructions which can guide them through the process.
 Try to simplify the instructions to avoid confusion, such as: